tommmyy/haskell-notes/src/02_types.md

 False
 ```

-# Checking type
+# Checking type in GHCi
 * :t for getting type
-* :: reads as "has type"

 Excercises:
 ```